Some REST endpoints allow performing sensitive operations such as placing orders or requesting a

 milliseconds (in string format).
 Our system tolerates nonces that are out of order for a brief period of time.

 Many authentication issues are related with incorrect nonce.
-An new pair of api keys will automatically reset the nonce and resolve these issues.
+A new pair of API keys will automatically reset the nonce and resolve these issues.

 endpointPath This is the URL extension of the endpoint.